pylint-dev/pylint/doc/user_guide/checkers/features.rst

   https://docs.python.org/3/library/subprocess.html#subprocess.run
-:bad-thread-instantiation (W1506): *threading.Thread needs the target function* The warning is emitted when a threading.Thread class is instantiated without the target function being passed.
+:bad-thread-instantiation (W1506): *threading.Thread needs the target function* The warning is emitted when a threading.Thread class is instantiated without the target function being passed as a kwarg or as a second argument.
 By default, the first parameter is the group param, not the target param.

 String checker